 Sanford Health offers a blood test that can provide this type of genetic information.

 Since the PGx results are complex, a team of clinical pharmacists reviews your results.
 In keeping with a personalized approach, the pharmacists complete a comprehensive medication review by considering other variables that influence medication response including medication interactions, substance use, medical conditions, and the environment.

-A team of clinical pharmacists reviews the PGx test results for each patient keeping in mind the patient’s specific variables.
-Recommendations for medication management are shared with the doctors through the electronic medical record and are also stored for future medication needs.
+Recommendations for medication management are then shared with Sanford providers through the electronic medical record and are also stored for future medication needs.

 - Genetics helps woman find the key to her future heart health